emiraga/valodator/README.md

 valodator will work until some change is made on judge website which might cause valodator to stop working suddenly.
-I will try to fix any upcoming incompatibility, but without any guarantees.
+I will try to fix any upcoming incompatibilities, but without any guarantees.

 ## Troubleshooting